U8NWXD/oppia-wiki/Build-process.md

 1. The third-party libraries are generated like in [dev mode](#dev-mode), but they are also minified so they take up less space.
 2. Hashes are generated for asset files like images.
 These will be used later.
-3. [Webpack](https://webpack.js.org) runs with watch mode disabled and a configuration optimized for application performance.
+3. [Webpack](https://webpack.js.org) runs with watch mode disabled and a [prod configuration](https://github.com/oppia/oppia/blob/develop/webpack.prod.config.ts) optimized for application performance.
 4. `app.yaml` is generated from `app_dev.yaml`.
 The two files are identical in plain prod mode, except for a comment in `app.yaml` noting that it is auto-generated.
 5. The third-party libraries, assets, files compiled by webpack, and some other files are all copied to a build folder `build/`.
 This mimics the build folder we generate and upload to production servers when deploying the app for real.
 During this process, asset files are renamed to include the hashes we generated earlier.
 This ensures that if the file content changes, the name changes, so any caches of the old file are invalidated.